-This initiative has been partially supported by Shakti Sustainable Energy Foundation.
-Shakti Sustainable Energy Foundation works to strengthen the energy security of India by aiding the design and implementation of policies that support renewable energy, energy e ciency and sustainable transport solutions.
+Shakti Sustainable Energy Foundation seeks to facilitate India's transition to a sustainable energy future by aiding the design and implementation of policies in the following areas: clean power, energy efficiency, sustainable urban transport, climate change mitigation and clean energy finance.
 For more details, please visit www.shaktifoundation.in.

 The views/analysis expressed in this report do not necessarily reflect the views of Shakti Sustainable Energy Foundation.
 The foundation also does not guarantee the accuracy of any data included in this publication nor does it accept any responsibility for the consequences of its use.
+For private circulation only.